TryFire/SortieEnsemble/README.md

 ## put the projet dans the directory of root of Apache2.o

-## input localhost in the Explorer such as google chrome
+## input localhost in the Explorer such as google chrome or excute the file of index.html in "SortieEnsemble/src/index.html"